Anthony Cerulli

 2020, “Archival Aesthetics: Framing and Exhibiting Indian Manuscripts and Manuscript Libraries.”
 South Asia: Journal of South Asian Studies 43, no. 3: 455-477.

 2023, “The Aesthetic Shape of History.”
-Roberta’s Art Gallery, University of Wisconsin–Whitewater, Whitewater, WI (solo exhibit: Nov–Dec, 47 pieces).
+Roberta’s Art Gallery, Whitewater, WI (solo exhibit: Nov–Dec, 47 images).

 2023, “The Archive as Art.”
-Solarium Gallery at Houghton House, Hobart & William Smith Colleges (solo exhibit: Mar–Apr, 57 pieces).
+Solarium Gallery at Houghton House, Geneva, NY (solo exhibit: Mar–Apr, 57 images).

 2023, “Manuscriptistan 18” and “Manuscriptistan 53.”
 In Old Stacks, New Leaves: The Arts of the Book in South Asia by Sonal Khullar.
 Seattle: University of Washington Press.